rahmasayed18/SupplyChain_delay_analysis/README.md

 From 2015 to 2017, the company generated roughly **$20.2M** in revenue across five major markets.
 Revenue peaked in 2015 (around **$7M**), fluctuated through 2016–2017, and ended slightly lower but more stable.

-**Europe** emerged as the top-performing market, while **Africa** — despite having 48 active countries — contributed the least to overall revenue.
+**Europe** emerged as the top-performing market, while **Africa** despite having 48 active countries contributed the least to overall revenue.
 Interestingly, the **US (within the USCA market)** recorded exceptionally high sales in short bursts, reaching about **$250K** in a few months between April and August.

 The most significant dip occurred in **April 2016**, primarily driven by a slowdown in **Europe’s order volume**.
 Since Europe represents the largest market, any fluctuation there had an outsized effect on overall performance.

 Through deeper analysis, I found that while order volume fluctuations drove revenue peaks and dips, delivery efficiency (OTD) wasn’t strongly correlated with revenue.
-Shipping faster didn’t necessarily mean selling more — meaning something deeper was shaping the company’s growth.
+Shipping faster didn’t necessarily mean selling moremeaning something deeper was shaping the company’s growth.